PaddlePaddle/Paddle/doc/fluid/design/dist_train/distributed_training_overview.md

 1. Pserver:
 	1. Each parameter has a queue to receive its gradient from trainers.
 	1. Each parameter has a thread to read data from the queue and run optimize block, using the gradient to optimize the parameter.
-	1. Has an RPC interface for trainers to get parameters back.
+	1. Use a independente thread to handle RPC call `GetVariable` for trainers to get parameters back.(Maybe here we should use a thread pool to speed up the parameter fetch.)

 1. Trainer:
 	1. Trainer read a batch of data.
 Run forward and backward with local parameter copy and get the gradients for parameters.